 Recruiters make great first tier connections.
 We can help set you up with valuable and qualified second-tier connections who may even have a role perfect for you.
 Looking for a job, like looking for a date, can be difficult to navigate.
 Especially in this increasingly virtual world.
 I’d love to chat with you and help out with all of your UX and creative needs.
 Feel free to reach out!

 About the author

-April Wallen is a Sr. Creative Recruiter with Synergis Creative, working for the San Francisco office.
-April joined our team in August but has been in the staffing industry for 10+ years.
+April Luelling is a Sr. Creative Recruiter with Synergis Creative, working from the San Francisco office.
+April joined our team in August 2020 but has been in the staffing industry for 10+ years.
 When she’s not working, April lives for the mountains.
 In rain, shine and even snow, you can catch her outside backcountry skiing, trail running, alpine and rock climbing and everything else in between.